Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: Monte Carlo Simulations

-We also investigate the performance of AHC in the presence of weak IVs with two endogenous variables in large samples (fix sample size $N = 5000$).
-Simulations are conducted in four designs with $9$ candidate instruments (see Table \ref{tab:weakdoublesetup}).
-In Design 1, each instrument is valid but only strong for one endogenous variable, respectively, violating Assumption \ref{ass:FirstStageMulti}.
-We are interested to see if the AHC method can include all the instruments as valid.
-In Design 2, still all the candidate instruments are strong for only one treatment variable, but some of them are invalid.
-In the last design, we make some of the instruments weak for both variables and a mixture of valid and invalid instruments.
-Results are presented in Table \ref{tab:weakdouble}.
-In all designs, AHC achieves selection results close to the oracle model and hence very similar MAEs as well.
-This shows that even in settings where the usual 2SLS estimator would fail, because the first-stage coefficient matrix is near rank-reduced, we can still obtain useful estimates.
-This is because some of the just-identified estimates use combinations of IVs that are strong, which can provide sufficient information for selecting valid instruments and hence delivering consistent estimates.
+Now we examine the performance of AHC when Assumption \ref{ass:FirstStageSingle} is violated, i.e. there are weak instruments among the candidates.
+We focus on the case with two endogenous variables in large samples (fixed sample size $n = 5000$).
+For individually weak instruments, we consider the local to zero setup and set their first stage parameters as $\gamma_j = C/\sqrt{n}$ with $C = 0.1$.
+For ease of illustration, simulations are conducted in four simplified designs with $9$ candidate instruments (see Table \ref{tab:weakdoublesetup}).
+In Design 1, each IV is valid but only strong for one of the regressors.
+We are interested to see if the AHC method can include all the IVs as valid.
+In Design 2, still all the candidate IVs are strong for only one regressor, but some of them are invalid.
+In the last design, we make some of the IVs weak for both variables and we set some of them to be invalid.
+All other parameters are the same as in Section \ref{sec:strongsimulation}.